nuspell/nuspell.github.io/implementation.md

 # Logging

 Errors, warnings, information and debugging messages are reported using standard output and standard error.
 To minimize the number of dependencies, no specific logging library is begin used.
 Also the messages reported are not localized at the moment.
 This made it possible to also not depend on the [gettext](https://en.wikipedia.org/wiki/Gettext) library.

+# See also

+To see the current payoff of this implementation, see [performance](performance.html).
+Several upcomming features are listed in the [roadmap](roadmap.html).